title.gif (2832 bytes)

 the sheep are easy to handle with little stress to either the farmer or the animals.

-Portable containment pens
+Portable sheep pens

 lighweightpanel.jpg (67421 bytes)hurdles.jpg (49944 bytes)